wix-incubator/rawss/README.md

 * match({name, value, selector}): boolean
 Implement to specify which style declarations apply to your processor

-* process(element, getRawStyle): CSSStyleDeclaration
+* process(element, getAtomicStyle): CSSStyleDeclaration
-Implement to apply raw style to real, valid style getRawStyle can return the raw, unfiltered style of any element
+Implement to apply raw style to real, valid style getAtomicStyle can return the raw, unfiltered style of any element

 ### Rawss: generic API for responding to any style change
 ### cssVariables: specific implementation for CSS variables polyfill